BIOTECH-7005-BIOINF-3000

 STAR will output multiple files with prefix Col_0_mock_rep1.
 To get an idea about the mapping info, you can check Col_0_mock_rep1.final.Log.out.
 Another important command option is --quantMode GeneCounts.
 With this option, STAR will count number reads per gene while mapping, and it outputs read counts per gene into a ReadsPerGene.out.tab file with 4 columns which correspond to different strandedness options:

-We will use these ReadsPerGene.out.tab files to make a gene count matrix and do DE analysis.
+We will use these ReadsPerGene.out.tab files to make a gene count matrix and perform DE analysis.

 The mapped reads are stored in a bam file called Col_0_mock_rep1.Aligned.sortedByCoord.out.bam.
 To view this file in IGV, we need to create an index file (You can write this in the same loop as the genome mapping).